Sunday June 10, 2018: 1.30pm. 40 Overs

 22 – Most learnedly, I discovered many Nepo’s are unavailable, which would be good to know before imposing myself on their quiet Sunday morning at home, abroad, or somewhere ‘out of town’.

 My quest for education followed debutant Karthick's last minute cry-off with the need to personally contact almost every person I knew.
 When chasing up next week's availability I now know I can at least halve the number of people I need to hassle.
 Many hats off to Steve for having to do this each week for 6 years!!

 I suppose they are all valid excuses for not answering the ‘11th hour call’ to make up the 11 to take on Chingford, except for debutant Karthick.
-For 20 years I’ve listened to my brother’s wife use their daughters’ ‘cold’ for not visiting my mother; I never known children to be so regularly ill that didn’t appear on a Sunday night current affairs programme or midday charity hand-out advertisement.
-So, using an ill-child to justify your decision not to play does not warm me like a good rub of Vicks.
+For 20 years I’ve listened to my brother’s wife use their daughters’ ‘cold’ for their not visiting my mother; I've never known children to be so regularly ill that didn’t appear on a Sunday night current affairs programme or midday charity hand-out advertisement.
+So using an ill-child to justify your decision not to play does not warm me like a good rub of Vicks.

 Heroically for the Nepo’s, Bruce ‘Basher’ Balden (ENG) dropped the red-marker, seeing the Nepotists more important than exams!
 So, with 11 on the card, after the longest pre-toss talk undertaken at all levels, and with one of the weakest teams I’ve commanded, I elected to bat to get some runs on the board.
 The sum of 162 in fact.
 Compared with our losing 274 last year, that was never going to be enough.